ronaldrespinoza/ticket_template/README.md

 This repository contains the project structure for implementing a multi-threaded producer-consumer problem using C++ to simulate parking management in a multi-level parking garage.
 The goal is to find the best available parking spot near an elevator using advanced algorithms such as Dijkstra's Algorithm for optimal efficiency.

 ### Key Concepts:
-1. **Producer-Consumer Problem:** The provided template uses a queue shared between two threads (producer and consumer).
-The producer generates parking events (e.g., cars arriving), and the consumer processes these events, finding optimal parking spots.

-2. **Multi-Level Garage Simulation:** The parking garage is represented as a 2D grid, where each cell represents a parking spot.
-The task is to implement an efficient algorithm to find the closest available parking spot to the elevator, ensuring thread safety and concurrency handling.

-3. **Advanced Algorithm Application:** This template involves using Dijkstra's Algorithm for pathfinding, taking obstacles and spot availability into account.
-Additionally, other optimizations such as multi-threading and performance benchmarking are key parts of the solution.

----

-### Tasks and Guidelines

 The `ticket_template.md` serves as a guide to help break down the work required for developing this solution.
 The tasks outlined are as follows:

 - **Branch Management:** Create branches to organize work for different features and tasks, such as bug fixes or new functionalities.